lmorchard/blog.lmorchard.com/posts/2023-01-03-mermaid-animations/index.md

 </html>
 ```

 Not award-winning code, but it does the job.
 And, for me at least, this JS hackery ended up being simpler than whatever shenanigans I'd considered with regards to `<canvas>` or CSS or SVG animations.
+(And yet, you may notice that I accomplished the most dangerous trick in all of web development - i.e. vertically centering content on a web page.)

 And, while I guess I could have used the screen recording hotkey built into macOS, I was just really set on producing a GIF.